Loan Shark Singapore: Can a legal moneylender compete with them?

 Splashes of red paint across someone’s front door.
 Obscene messages smeared on walls or across a vehicle.
-Threats, intimidation and acts of extreme violence.
-These are not fictitious scenarios but real incidents of Singapore loan shark harassment reported in the news, even recently.
+Threats, intimidation, and acts of violence.
+These are not fictitious scenarios but real incidents of loan shark harassment reported in the news, even recently.
 Welcome to the world of loan sharks in Singapore.

-Loan sharks, known colloquially as Ah Long in Singapore, are illegal money lenders.
+Loan sharks, known colloquially as Ah Long, are illegal money lenders.
 They were a much bigger problem about a decade ago before the government enacted the Moneylenders Act in 2008.
 Since then, their activities have been suppressed but, unfortunately, not completely eliminated.

-Together, the combination of government regulations and consumer awareness have largely strangled the loan shark industry.
-Borrowers find that legal money lenders offer better terms, a wider range of services, more professionalism and courteous conduct, all within a comprehensive legal framework.
+Together, the combination of government regulations and consumer awareness have largely strangled the loan shark business.
+Borrowers find that legal money lenders offer better terms, a wider range of services, more professionalism, and courteous conduct, all within a comprehensive legal framework.
 The appeal of illegal lenders is just not there anymore.

 Why do people turn to loan sharks?